 - Withdrawal.
 You begin to withdraw from family and friends.
-Social invitations to parties, movies, and dinner dates start to feel burdensome, instead of enjoyable.
+You lack direction and are cynical.
+Social invitations to parties, movies, and dinner dates start to feel burdensome instead of enjoyable.

 - Behavioral changes.
 Those on the road to burnout may become more aggressive and snap at loved ones for no reason.